Build a Strong KYC Due Diligence Checklist UK

 Which industries must comply with customer due diligence measures

-UK CDD measures apply to a broad set of regulated businesses within the financial sector.
+UK KYC Due Diligence Checklist measures apply to a broad set of regulated businesses within the financial sector.
 This includes banks, accountancy providers, legal professionals, estate agents, crypto providers and so much more.

 For all of these sectors, compliance workflows are essential to avoid money laundering risks.
 Each industry will have different customer types, onboarding channels, and products.
 Therefore, every sector has specific legal obligations requiring different policy-driven workflows that apply SDD, CDD, and EDD proportionately based on risk.